 Getting to Samara Beach is easy.
 From San Jose, you can fly to the nearest domestic airport, which is found in Nosara.
 From there, Samara Beach is only a 20-minute drive away.

 Montezuma is one of the Costa Rica beach towns located south of the Nicoya Peninsula.
 Playa Montezuma is the most popular beach destination in the area, surrounded by palm trees and secluded coves.

-Its waters are perfect for swimming and its large shoreline an ideal place for sunbathing and other outdoor activities.
+Its waters are perfect for swimming, and its large shoreline is an ideal place for sunbathing and other outdoor activities.